olemb/livemidi/README.rst

 * attribute types and values are not checked (at least for now).
 * integrates nicely with Geert Bevin's SendMIDI and ReceiveMIDI tools.
 (Also uses same naming conventions.)
-* basic input and output support with SendMIDI/ReceiveMIDI or python-rtmidi.
+* basic input and output ports using SendMIDI/ReceiveMIDI or python-rtmidi.

 This is a prerelease.
 API details may change.